What is Guillain-Barré syndrome?

 How is Guillain-Barré syndrome diagnosed?

 The signs and symptoms of GBS vary.
 It can be difficult to diagnose in its earliest

 These symptoms are unique to GBS:

 Symptoms on both sides of the body

 Symptoms appear quickly.
 They may show up within hours or weeks instead of months

 Loss of reflexes

-- High protein level in cerebral spinal fluid.
-This is the fluid that surrounds the
+High protein level in cerebrospinal fluid (CSF) (the fluid that surrounds the spinal